Black fathers more likely to play, dress and share a meal with their child, data shows - ExBulletin

 Sometimes we miss certain nuances and just think, 'Oh, that's all black families everywhere,'” Noble said.

-Given the history of racism in the United States, some black fathers may face disproportionate incarceration rates or have difficulty finding employment to support their families, she added.
+Given the history of racism in the United States, some Black fathers may face disproportionate rates of incarceration or have difficulty finding employment to support their families, she added.
 But these difficulties are only part of the story of black fatherhood.

 Perhaps we need to modify the available evidence to get a more representative picture, Noble said.